-A skin irritation and eye irritation study is required in accordance with the OECD test guidelines.
+Skin -and eye irritation studies are required in accordance with the OECD test guidelines.
 Instead of carrying out these studies it would also be possible to address the need for classification and labelling of the product by using the calculation rules in accordance with Regulation (EC) No 1272/2008.

-As there are currently no validated methods to evaluate sensitisation potential of microorganisms no study for skin sensitisation is required.
-To address the potential sensitising properties of co-formulants the calculation rules in accordance Regulation (EC) No 1272/2008 can be used.
+As there are currently no validated methods to evaluate sensitisation potential of microorganisms, no study for skin -and respiratory sensitisation is required.
+To address the potential sensitising properties of co-formulants, the calculation rules in accordance Regulation (EC) No 1272/2008 can be used.

-If based on the co-formulants no classification for sensitisation is needed the following precautionary phrase should be included on the label: Microorganisms may have the potential to provoke sensitising reactions'.
-In case there is clear evidence in literature that the microorganism is a respiratory sensitiser, classification applies instead of the warning phrase.
+If based on the co-formulants no classification for sensitisation (H317) is needed, the following precautionary warning phrase should be included on the label: 'Contains [name micro-organism]: Micro-organisms may have the potential to provoke sensitising reactions'.